Baker Mayfield & Saquon Barkley bet a chain on rookie award

 Barkley and Mayfield both had tremendously productive rookie seasons.
 Barkley rushed for 1,307 yards and 11 touchdowns while adding in 721 receiving yards and four touchdowns through the air.
 Mayfield flourished in the second half of the season after Hue Jackson was fired and Freddie Kitchens took over the playcalling duties.
 Mayfield completed 68.4 percent of his passes and had a passer rating of 106.2 in the final eight games of the season.

-Barkley already bested Mayfield in one Rookie of the Year award.
+Barkley already bested Mayfield in one Rookie of the Year award before the wager was negotiated.
 Barkley won the 2018 Pepsi NFL Rookie of the Year award, which is voted on by fans.

-The official NFL Offensive Rookie of the Year is the big one, though, especially now that there’s a chain at risk.
-We’ll update on Saturday night, once we know who can take home bragging rights — and some new jewelry.
+It was a precursor of things to come.

 Loading comments...